Please read this information carefully.

 3.3.1. training, peer review, assessments, examinations and continuing professional development.
-This may involve the disclosure of personal information to third parties connected with training, peer review, assessments, examination and continuing professional development such as other QLD Health services, your place of work and professional entities such as the Royal Australian College of General Practitioners (RACGP), the Australian College of Rural and Remote Medicine (ACCRM) and the Australian Pharmacy Council (APC).
+This may involve the disclosure of personal information to third parties connected with training, peer review, assessments, examination and continuing professional development such as other Queensland Health services, your place of work and professional entities such as the Royal Australian College of General Practitioners (RACGP), the Australian College of Rural and Remote Medicine (ACCRM) and the Australian Pharmacy Council (APC).

 3.3.2. in order to assign CPD points;